Religion & Thought

 Chabad's overview makes the classical rabbinic distinction explicit: the Torah is understood to include both the Written Law and the Oral Law.
 The written Torah includes the Five Books of Moses, while the oral tradition explains, interprets, and extends them through the Mishnah, Talmud, Midrash, and later legal and interpretive literature.

-Not every Jewish movement understands that relationship in exactly the same way.
+Jewish movements understand that relationship in different ways.
 But the distinction helps explain why Torah can mean more than a biblical text.
-In many Jewish settings, Torah refers not only to the five books but to the wider tradition of learning and obligation built around them.
+In many Jewish settings, Torah reaches beyond the five books into the wider tradition of learning and obligation built around them.

 That is why a person may "study Torah" while reading Talmud, legal codes, or later commentary.
 The phrase is broader than outsiders often assume.